Figuring out how to pray with kids can sometimes be difficult. We’re sharing a few tips to make this family time more manageable.

 Praying as a family is a hard habit to build in normal circumstances, let alone a global pandemic.
 Many of us are home with more family time than usual, and while this presents many challenges, it also brings with it the opportunity to pray together as we navigate this time.

-We reached out to a number of families of all sizes and ages and asked for their wisdom in how to pray together.
+We reached out to a number of families of all sizes and ages and asked for their wisdom in how to pray together, with kids.
 Overwhelmingly they emphasized the importance of:

-- Consistency in when and how you pray so kids know what to expect
+It’s helpful to be consistent in both how and when you pray, so kids know what to expect every day.

-- A manageable time frame of prayer (less than 5 minutes for younger children, 10-15 minutes for older), knowing that you might have to work to build up the length of time kiddos can stay engaged, i.e. start with 1 minute and gradually add more time.
+Praying within a manageable time frame of prayer is important to keep kids engaged.
+For younger children, this is likely less than 5 minutes.
+For old children, 10-15 minutes of prayer might work.
+As you know that you might have to work to build up the length of time kiddos can stay engaged, we recommend starting with 1 minute of prayer and gradually add more time.

-- Being open about your faith, both the peace it brings and the struggles you have.
+It’s crucial to open about your faith — both the peace it brings you and the struggles you have.
 The home is the first place kids experience the love of God, and there is no better way for them to witness God’s love than through your example.
+They might as you some questions, so be patient and do your best.

 - Start your day with the Hallow’s Family Prayer Morning session, which includes a song, psalm, and time for you to talk about the day ahead.